Help Desk

 License

-A piece of data installed on the your License Server that allows you to run a specified number of Houdini products.
+A piece of data installed to your License Server that allows you to run a specified number of Houdini products.

 Users sometimes mistake a License for a Token.
 A license just means that you are allowed to serve/use a certain product.
-A license may have many tokens.
-"Token" means that "x" number of copies of that product are able to be run at the same time on different machines (unless the License is a workstation license).
+A License contains one or more Tokens, permitting that number of copies of that product to run at the same time on different machines.
+Workstation licenses always have 1 token.

-For example a License of Houdini FX may have 10 tokens.
-This means that this particular License of Houdini FX may be used on 10 machines simultaneously.
+For example a License of Houdini FX may have 10 tokens, meaning this particular License of Houdini FX may be used on 10 machines simultaneously.

 There are several types of licenses: